 - Identify 5–10 critical log sources (AD, EDR, critical firewalls)

-- Calculate expected volume (7-day pilot monitoring)
+- Calculate the expected volume (7-day pilot monitoring)

-- Define maximum monthly budget (e.g. €5,000)
+- Set a maximum monthly budget (e.g., €5,000)

-Error 2: Neglecting M365/Defender data grants
+Mistake 2: Neglecting M365/Defender data grants

-Mandatory tuning:
+Required tuning:

 - 1st month: audit mode, no alerting